The Air That I Breathe: Release

 In early 1974, the Hollies' version of "The Air That I Breathe" reached number 2 on the UK singles chart.
 In mid-1974, it reached number 6 in the United States on the Billboard Hot 100 chart and number 3 on the Adult Contemporary chart.
 In Canada, it reached number 5 on the RPM charts.
 This version featured a string orchestra arrangement, which also featured a horn section.
 Record World said that "the potent material gets a super interpretation".
 It was the Hollies' last major hit.

 "Creep"

 The English rock band Radiohead reused the chord progression and melody of "The Air That I Breathe" for their 1992 song "Creep".
 After Rondor Music, the publisher of "The Air That I Breathe", took legal action, Hammond and Hazlewood received cowriting credits and a percentage of the royalties.
-Hammond said Radiohead were honest about having reused the composition, and so he and Hazlewood accepted only a small part of the royalties.
+Hammond said Radiohead were honest about having reused the song, and so he and Hazlewood accepted only a small part of the royalties.